itsmillertim3/perform2021/auto-remediation/content/02_configure_remediation/02_install_update_set/index.md

     ![servicenow-preview-updateset](../../../assets/images/servicenow-preview-updateset.png)
 1. After successfully previewing ther update set, click on `Commit Update Set` to add the required configurations required for this lab to your instance.
     ![servicenow-commit-updateset](../../../assets/images/servicenow-commit-updateset.png)
+1. Review the newly imported subflow named `Trigger ansible AWX Template` by navigating to `Process Automation` -> `Flow Designer`.
+Click on the Subflows tab and then search for `Trigger ansible AWX Template` under the Name column.

 ### Create easyTravel support group